easyoneweb/easy-marketplaces-crawler/README.md

 EasyOneWeb LLC 2020 - 2024.
 All rights reserved.
 See LICENSE.md for licensing and usage information.

 # TODO:
+- [X] Released: version 1.1.0.
+Original task: SAVE EXPORT JSON DATA BY OUR CLASS!
+NOT BY CRAWLEE STORAGE!
+Because data persists in datasets, which creates dublicate data in wb-result.json and ozon-result.json!
-- locate warehouse stock of the product
+- [ ] locate warehouse stock of the product
-- migrate scraping from cheerio to PlayWright's locator
+- [ ] migrate scraping from cheerio to PlayWright's locator